For grades K-4

 Deadline for entry is March 15, 2017

-Send completed applications with completed and signed minor release form to:
+Send completed applications with completed and signed release form for adults / minors to:

 Brenda Moore, The Frightened Frog Chairman

 Phone: (304) 465-3647 | Cell Phone: (304) 573-4140